-Figure 4.1: A linear least squares fit.
+Figure 4.1

 Problem 2.
-The file housing.npy contains the purchase-only housing price index, a measure of how housing prices are changing, for the United States from 2000 to 2010.^{a} Each row in the array is a separate measurement; the columns are the year and the price index, in that order.
+The file housing.npy contains the purchase-only housing price index, a measure of how housing prices are changing, for the United States from 2000 to 2010.^a Each row in the array is a separate measurement; the columns are the year and the price index, in that order.
 To avoid large numerical computations, the year measurements start at 0 instead of 2000.